 © Commonwealth of Australia 2011

-All personal information collected by the Department of Employment is protected by the Privacy Act 1988.
+All personal information collected by the Department of Jobs and Small Business is protected by the Privacy Act 1988.
 Information on the Commonwealth Privacy Act 1988 can be found on the Federal Privacy Commissioner’s web site.

 The department adheres to the requirements of the Information Privacy Principles contained within the Privacy Act 1988 and the Guidelines for Federal and ACT Government World Wide Websites, issued by the Federal Privacy Commissioner.